message-manager-discord/bot/README.md

 But feel free to use it now and please tell me about any bugs/issues by opening an issue!

 ## To Do

-Add error management
+- Add emoji look up functionality
-Add emoji look up functionallity
+- Add database integration and move most setup discord side

 ## General Info